This 18th edition is now sold out. The next 19th edition will be on sale from March 2024

 Are you an individual in need of funding?

-If you are not a welfare advisor but are yourself in urgent need of support and think you would benefit from the information in this directory, organisations who may stock the directory as one of their resources are as follows:
+If you are not a welfare advisor but are yourself in urgent need of support and think you would benefit from the information in this directory, organisations that may stock the directory as one of their resources are as follows:

 - The welfare or careers departments of schools, colleges and universities